Cloudslab/cloudsim/documentation/src/main/resources/readme.txt

  7. Downloading and using external jars
 ---------------------------------------

-Utilization of the power package (for energy modelling) requires the Michael Thomas Flanagan's Java Scientific Library.
+Some of the algorithms in the power package require Michael Thomas Flanagan's Java Scientific Library.
 This library can be downloaded from

 http://www.ee.ucl.ac.uk/~mflanaga/java/

+Once the library is downloaded, copy it to the jars/ directory.
+If you are running Linux, you can just run the ./install-flanagan.sh script, that will download the library and place it in the jars/ directory.

 Please, make sure that, by using such library, you are respecting the terms of use defined by the software's author.